sheepla/fzpac/README.md

 1. Run this command
 2. Select the packages with `fzf`
-3. View info, install or uninstall
+3. You can view the package info or install / uninstall it immediately

 ### Help